-ADVANCED BAND 1 Credit 10-11-12 This course is for advanced band students.
-See description
+ADVANCED BAND MU1006 1 Credit 10-11-12

 This course is for advanced band students.
 See description above.

 ORCHESTRA: MU0904 1 Credit 9-10-11-12

 The orchestra is composed of string players and of select wind, brass, and percussion players selected through audition and /or approval by the orchestra director.
 Attendance at ALL rehearsals, performances, and contests during and outside the school day are a requirement of the class.
 Students need to understand that rehearsals, contests, and concerts are a part of the class and failure to attend these may be reflected in their grade.
 Advanced ensemble training, advanced technique and the opportunity to perform in public are provided in the class.